 Look for CBD that has been lab-tested by a third party.

-Make sure to check if the vendor has a Certificate of Analysis from a third-party tester.
+Check if the vendor has a Certificate of Analysis from a third-party tester.
 This certifies that the product has been thoroughly tested and is free of contaminants.